 In the world of talent acquisition, a brand’s presence online can lead candidates to discover new opportunities.
 And, employers and brands are taking the hint – maximising the online candidate experience through personalisation and optimisation.

-This brings us to the importance of digital recruitment marketing.
-Digital recruitment marketing is a way for employers to source and attract potential candidates; it can include social media, email marketing, display advertising and more.
+recruitment marketing is a way for employers to source and attract potential

 Through this article, we’ll share some important aspects of digital recruitment marketing, including building personas, trending digital marketing strategies and channels, and website optimisation.